delta-io/delta/README.md

 hive/target/scala-2.12/hive-delta_2.11-0.1.0.jar
 ```

+The above JARs are also available in the [releases](https://github.com/delta-io/connectors/releases) page.

 ### Setting up Hive

 This sections describes how to set up Hive to load the Delta Hive connector.